6. PlutoSDR Advanced Topics¶

 The Pluto can be configured to either have a fixed receive gain, or an automatic one, known as Automatic gain control (AGC), which is a way to have the receive gain be automatically adjusted to maintain a strong signal level (-12dBFS for anyone who is curious).
 AGC is not to be confused with the analog-to-digital converter (ADC) that digitizes the signal.
 Technically speaking, AGC is a closed-loop feedback circuit that controls the amplifier’s gain in response to the received signal.
-Its goal is to maintain a constant output power level, when there is a varying input power level.
+Its goal is to maintain a constant output power level despite a varying input power level.
 Typically, the AGC will adjust the gain to avoid saturating the receiver (i.e. hitting the upper limit of the ADC’s range), while simultaneously allowing the signal to “fill in” as many ADC bits as possible.

 The radio-frequency integrated circuit, or RFIC, inside the PlutoSDR has an AGC module with a few different settings.
 (An RFIC is a chip that functions as a transceiver: it transmits and receives radio waves.)
 First, note that the receive gain on the Pluto has a range from 0 to 74.5 dB.
 When in “manual” AGC mode, AGC is turned off, and you must tell the Pluto what receive gain to use, e.g.:

 sdr.gain_control_mode_chan0 = "manual" # turn off AGC gain = 50.0 # allowable range is 0 to 74.5 dB sdr.rx_hardwaregain_chan0 = gain # set receive gain

 If you want to enable the AGC, you must choose from one of two modes: